How does this medication work? What will it do for me?

 It is important that you follow the dosing schedule closely and keep all doctor's appointments.
 Your doctor will monitor how the ovaries are responding to the medication and frequent appointments will be necessary.

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, use it as soon as possible and continue with your regular schedule.
 Do not use a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store this medication (unmixed) at room temperature or in a refrigerator, protect it from light, and keep it out of the reach of children.
+Store this medication (unmixed) at room temperature, protect it from light, and keep it out of the reach of children.